-There are plenty of reasons that veterans often prefer to use VA loans over other programs.
-With the benefit of the VA guaranty, home buyers are able to get a home without having to make a downpayment.
+There are plenty of reasons active-duty service members and veterans prefer to use VA loans.
+With the benefit of the VA guaranty, home buyers are able to get a home without having to make a down payment.
 This is thanks to the VA’s commitment to 100% financing.

 But what happens if the home is being sold for more than the VA is willing to commit?
 This can happen, specifically when the VA appraisal doesn’t come back the way the buyer and the seller expected.

-The VA wants to protect their members, and one of the ways they do that is with the mandatory escape clause.
+The VA wants to protect its members, and one of the ways it does that is with the mandatory escape clause.